RealityCards/RealityCards-Contracts/GECO.md

 ### Team members
 Andrew Stanger- [LinkedIn](https://www.linkedin.com/in/andrew-stanger-351a3a170/)
 ### What project are you building
 Harber is an entirely new form of prediction market.
-It is completely unlike the existing prediction market solutions (Augur, Gnosis Sight, Omen etc) in that it creates a market in outcomes using NFTs- you no longer put money on a team, you *own* the team.
+It is completely unlike the existing prediction market solutions in that it creates a market in outcomes using NFTs- you no longer put money on a team, you *own* the team.

 ![](https://i.imgur.com/BWo1Re2.png)
+### Gnosis integration
+Harber will be built on top of Omen.
+All interaction with Harber will involve a transaction through an Omen market maker, increasing Omen trading volumes and thus increasing the incentive to provide liquidity to the Omen platform.

 ### Why did you decide to build it
 My experience of existing prediction markets is that they are confusing (with concepts such as 'shares' and 'complete sets') and not very *fun*.
 To put it another way- the UX could be improved.